AmpersandJS/ampersand-view-switcher/README.md

         // render our template
         this.renderAndBind();

-        // grab the element without our template based on its "role" attribute this.pageContainer = this.getByRole('page-container');
+        // grab the element without our template based on its "data-hook" attribute this.pageContainer = this.queryByHook('page-container');

         // set up our page switcher for that element this.pageSwitcher = new ViewSwitcher(this.pageContainer, {